-Abrams started writing her works last October around the previous Poetry Night, and has since wrote poems weekly.
+Abrams started writing poetry last October around the previous Poetry Night, and has since written poems weekly.
 Now she is approaching 50 pieces of self-written literature.

 “The Lover” Abrams said was with the possibilities of being in a relationship or even falling in love in the future.